mixxorz/slippers/README.md

 # Slippers

-Slippers is a library for Django that generates template tags for your HTML components.
+Slippers is a lightweight library for Django that generates template tags for your HTML components.

 ```django
 {% card variant="small" %}